-Remind them of the small moment: Small moment about one time Jabari took his first jump off of a swimming diving board.
+Remind them of the small moment: Small moment about one time a little boy catches fireflies

 • Each dot represents a sticky note affixed on that page.
 Tip: Try to start each event with a verb so shows action or what the character did.